lmas/thesis/thesis.typ

 Of course, with increasingly larger sensor networks it also follows that there is an increasing amount of data, as mentioned by _Javaid_.
 More raw data requires communication networks with higher processing capacity, too.
-_Gungor et al._ @gungor suggests that the sensors should filter their data and only send the processed data, as a step towards reducing the network overhead.
+_Gungor et al._ @gungor suggest that the sensors should filter their data and only send the processed data, as a step towards reducing the network overhead.
 Doing so also has the possible benefit of reducing signal interference, delays, and other anomalies, caused by faulty components or simply by the environment's